Monika24d/Manual-Testing-Project/README.md

 | Project 2 | Tested a HRM application for functionality and usability. | Manual testing, Test Plan, Test Cases | JIRA |

 ## Contributing

 If you have any feedback or suggestions for improvements, please feel free to open an issue or pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-You can copy and paste this code into a Markdown file and modify the text as needed

 ## Templates
 - Test Plan